astropy/astropy-APEs/APE14.rst

             n_world scalars or arrays as input in units given by ``world_axis_units``.
             Returns n_pixel scalars or arrays.
-Note that pixel coordinates are assumed to be 0 at the center of the first pixel in each dimension.
+Note that pixel coordinates are assumed to be 0 at the center of the first pixel in each dimension. to be 0 at the center of the first pixel in each dimension.
+If a world coordinate does not have a matching pixel coordinate, NaN can be returned.
             """

         @property